 The Club Representative for new clubs that joined the TSWGA in the current year.
 If rep is not able to play the first year they join, they will be exempted the next year.

-Reserve places for all contestants who have maintained their eligibility up to a full field, priority given to those having played in the most tournaments.
-A Luck of the Draw will be used when there are more eligible applicants than places available in the field and from the Stand-By Seniority List.
-The entries of all exempted contestants must be received by the Deadline.
+Seniority applicants based on their years of eligibility.
+A Luck of the Draw will be used when there are more eligible Seniority applicants than places available in the field.

-Entrants placed on the Stand-By List in 1984 shall receive priority over new entries in 1985 and succeeding years.
-A Stand-By Seniority List shall be maintained in the same manner as the Seniority List.
+Applicants from the Stand By List will be used to complete the field starting with number one continuing in order until the field is full.

 Qualifying for Championship Flight will be limited to the low 32 Handicap Indexes, plus ties, when the field is set, unless that number changes due to cancellations.

-There shall be flights of sixteen (16) players and all flights, other than Championship, will be paired according to Handicap Indexes, figured by U.S.G.A. rules..
-All Applications for Entry must contain a current certified Handicap Index.
-April 1 Handicap indexes will be verified through Ghin, GolfNet, or by calling the respective golf club .
-All entries must have a U.S.G.A approved Handicap Index.
+There shall be flights of sixteen (16) players and all flights, other than Championship, will be paired according to Handicap Indexes, figured by U.S.G.A. rules.
+All Applications for Entry must contain a current U.S.G.A. approved Handicap Index.
+The April 1 Handicap index will be used to set the field after verification through Ghin, GolfNet, or by calling the respective golf club.

+Contestants may play with no more than a 30.4 current verified handicap index.

 Ties for last place in all flights other than Championship shall be determined according to U.S.G.A. rules (Luck of the Draw).